zhangbsn-gt/developer.gov.sg/collections/_technologies/sensor-platforms-and-internet-of-things/smart-gardens.md

 layout: layout-page-sidenav
 category: Sensors and IOT
 description: Smart Gardens at Gardens by the Bay deploys digital technologies to better manage park operations, improve visitor safety and enhance park experience.
+bios:
+  - name: Tan Chin Hiong, Team Lead, System Architect
+    img_src: smart-gardens-tan-chin-hiong.png
+    desc: |
+      Chin Hiong is a team lead and systems architect at GovTech.
+Chin Hiong graduated from the National University of Singapore with a PhD in Electrical & Computer Engineering.
+He has over 15 years of experience in systems engineering and Research and Development (R&D), including the fields of neural networks, computer vision and evolutionary algorithms.
+Chin Hiong is passionate about harnessing technology to improve people’s lives and inspiring the next generation of engineers.

+  - name: Christopher Tong, Product Manager
+    img_src: smart-gardens-christopher-tong.png
+    desc: |
+      Christopher is an Engineering Product Manager at GovTech.
+Chris graduated with an undergraduate degree in Operations Research and a Masters of Science in Civil Engineering from UC Berkeley.
+A former Smart Nation Resident Fellow at GovTech, his current areas of focus include infrastructure, IOT, and lighting systems.
+He is interested in all things to do with cities and urbanisation.

+  - name: Sufie Luo, Software Engineer - Backend Developer
+    img_src: smart-gardens-sufie-luo.png
+    desc: |
+      Sufie is a software engineer.
+Sufie worked at Envision Digital and she graduated from the Southeast University of China with a Masters Degree in Computer Science and Technology.
+Sufie specialises in distributed middleware and software development.
+She enjoys turning technology into products that make life better.

+  - name: Soong Yi Ning, Frontend Developer
+    img_src: smart-gardens-soong-yi-ning.png
+    desc: |
+      Yi Ning joined GovTech in 2020 after graduating from Singapore Institute of Technology, drawn in by a desire to use technology for public good.
+She applies her expertise to her personal life by developing and using various applications for leisure.
 ---

 ### Overview